-Each year the Guild publishes a yearbook, which is printed advertisers.
-The yearbook includes addresses and contact the following: I agree that the Guild may publish my contact inform nation in the yearbook.
-I do not want the Guild to publish my contact inform print the following: (check all that apply) ation in the yearbook.
-Please do not nameaddressphone number (s)email C. Inspection of Books and Records Guild members may request to inspect and copy Guild B of the following.
-Books and Records.
-Please choose one I agree that the Guild may include my contact information records. mation in requests for books and I do not want the Guild to include my contact inform nation in requests for books and records.
-Part 4.
-Please tell us a little about yourself.
+Each year the Guild publishes a yearbook, wadvertisers.
+The yearbook includes addresses the following: which is printed and mailed to members and s and contact information.
+Please choose one of I agree that the Guild may publish my co ontact information in the yearbook.
+I do not want the Guild to publish my co print the following: (check all that apply) ntact information in the yearbook.
+Please do not nameaddressph one number(s)email C. Inspection of Books and Records Guild members may request to inspect and of the following. copy Guild Books and Records.
+Please choose one I agree that the Guild may include my c records. ontact information in requests for books and I do not want the Guild to include my co ontact information in requests for books and records.
 A. What are your main weaving interests?
-B. As a weaver and fiber artist, what would you like to lead arn more about?
-C. Like most Weavers Guilds we are an organization of volunteer when and how you can.
-Thank you for joining or the combined efforts of many individuals. tunities arise we encourage you to Part 5.
-Please mail your completed membership form and d dues for 2023-2024 to: Marise Person, OWG Membership Chair, 801 South St. SE, Tumwater, WA 98501.
-For admin use:fu ands to treasurerdatabasewelcome Received/postmarked ametag y earbook p hoto
+B. As a weaver and fiber artist, what would y rou like to learn more about? ~ nization of volunteers.
+As members we all benefit als.
+As opportunities arise we encourage you to u for joining our guild!
+Part 5.
+Please mail your completed members ship form and dues for 2023-2024 to: Marise Person, OWG Membership Chair, 801 South St. SE, Tumwater, WA 98501.
+For admin use: funds to treasurerdatabasewelcome Received/postmarked nametagyearbookphoto